okalai-ai/.github/profile/README.md

 ## 🤝 Contributing

-We welcome thoughtful, respectful contributions from the community.
-If you'd like to collaborate on African lexicons, metrics, or evaluation tools, open an issue or pull request — or reach out directly.
+We welcome contributions from the community!
+If you’d like to contribute: Open an issue for questions, bugs, or feature requests.
+Submit a pull request for improvements or new datasets/tools.
+Reach out if you’d like to collaborate on Namibian language resource

 ---